Croatia is a Balkan country often seen as a tourism destination with its incredible Adriatic coastline and stunning landscapes.

 Today, the Croatian ICT industry has about 42,000 jobs with revenues of about 40 billion kunas.
 Croatia is sixth in the Union in terms of the share of graduate engineers in this profession.
 According to Eurostat, Croatian students are first in digital literacy.
 So, are we utilizing these potentials sufficiently, and how can we give this industry an additional boost, especially in conditions where the possibility of working from home has become a necessity?

 We believe we can do much, much more.
 Now is the perfect time to start and build a Tech career in Croatia.
 Aside from the opportunity to work in rapidly-growing tech companies, you can also work remotely for any company in the world.

 Nowadays, a top job in the software industry can be done from anywhere in the world, so why not from Zagreb, Opatija, Osijek, or Djakovo?
 Working for great clients from around the world, creating solutions that will move the world in the near future, and at the same time stay close to friends and family without having to move to the other side of the globe, is the work-life balance preferred by hundreds of engineers and other tech experts.

 Segments like fintech or data science can give you a real perspective.
 Data is the initiator of a new industrial revolution, representing a unique resource that enables smarter and more efficient business through professional processing.
 As a result, there has been a need for specialized experts in new areas such as data engineering and data science, which we can see by simply looking at Google Trends data.

 Does all this sound good to you?

 Keep reading!
-We’ll show you how to grow a Tech career in Croatia.
+We’ll show you how to build a Tech career in Croatia.

 Why choose Tech as a career?